curvenote/curvenote-github/README.md

       env:
         CURVENOTE_TOKEN: ${{ secrets.CURVENOTE_TOKEN }}
 ```
+This requires your curvenote API token saved in your GitHub secrets under
+`CURVENOTE_TOKEN`.

 If the `Team Notes` Project does not yet exist, it will be created under
 team `curvenote`.
 If `Team Notes` Project does exist, the team will be ignored.
 Similarly, if the Article `Notes from Jan 2021` does not exist, it will be